 - Pre Stop

-- For more information about how to configure the basic settings of a container in an ACK cluster, see Use an image to create a stateless application.
-For the recommended settings, see Recommended Kubernetes cluster configurations to run highly reliable applications.
+- For more information about how to configure the basic settings of a container in an ACK cluster, see Deploy a stateless application from an image.
+For the recommended settings, see Recommended configurations for high reliability.

 - Resource Limit

 In Swarm clusters, labels can be used to implement health checks, domain name settings, and logging.

 In ACK clusters, labels are only used to identify applications.
 When you create an application in an ACK cluster, a label that is named after the application name is automatically generated.
 This label is not displayed when you create the application from an image.
 You can configure YAML files to use the label.